saumyap24/AWS_Cloud_Practitioner_Exam_Notes/Database/database.md

 ----
 - ### DynamoDB
     - a serverless <u> NOSQL key/Value and document database</u>
-    - designed to scale to billions of records  with consistent data return in at least a second
+    - designed to scale to billions of records  with consistent data return in at <u>least a second</u>
-    - It is AWS's <u> flagship datbase service </U> meaning it is cost-effective and very fast
+    - It is AWS's <u> flagship database service </U> meaning it is cost-effective and very fast
     - In 2019, Amazon shutdown their last Oracle database and completed their migration to DynamoDB.
 They had 7,500 Oracle databases and 75 perabytes of data.
 With DynamoDB they reduce costs by 60% and reduce latency by 40%
     - It is a <u>massively scalable database </u>
 - ### DocumentDB